Vijaydurg Port: Location

 The site lies in Sindhudurg district at about 60 km from Kokisare Railway station and 55 km from NH-17.
 Presently, there is one jetty (51m* 6.6 m) with maximum permissible draft of 3.0 m.
 Bore logs available indicate soft clay for a depth of 3 to 6 m below sea bed at proposed harbour basin and channel, which is underlain by moderate to completely weathered basalt layer and hard rock.

 Proposed implementation plan

-The project implementation schedule begins with selection of the agency (Licensee) which will under take construction of facilities on "Build, Own, Operate & Transfer" basis.
+The project implementation schedule begins with selection of the agency (Licensee) which will undertake construction of facilities on "Build, Own, Operate & Transfer" basis.
 The licensee will have to complete the survey of the project site, carry out detailed soil & other investigations followed by detailed engineering, selection of agencies to construct the port before commencing construction.
 Considering the variety & volume of work involved in creation of the Port, it is suggested that total works be divided into several packages for execution as indicated below: